trussworks/react-uswds/docs/contributing.md

 >
 > ```
 > ➜ cd /path/to/react-uswds
-> ➜ yarn link
+> ➜ npm link
-> ➜ yarn install
+> ➜ npm install
 >
 > ➜ cd node_modules/react
-> ➜ yarn link
+> ➜ npm link
 >
 > ➜ cd ../../node_modules/react-dom
-> ➜ yarn link
+> ➜ npm link
 >
 > ➜ cd /path/to/your/application
-> ➜ yarn link @trussworks/react-uswds
-> ➜ yarn link react
-> ➜ yarn link react-dom
+> ➜ npm link @trussworks/react-uswds react react-dom
 > ```

 > If you still get errors about invalid hook calls, and your application is built on NextJS, you may need to add this to your Webpack config (in next.config.js):